-Strategic objective one: Creating an environment and forging partnerships that ensure social and economic development of all communities, including the empowerment of the poor in the Cape Winelands District

-CWDM PDO 2021/2022 2021/2022 2022/2023 Annual Target and Performance PDO no. Outcome Indicator KPI no. Key Performance Indicator Target Actual Annual Target Annual Actual Comments 1.1.1 To administer an effective environmental health management system in order to achieve the environmental health objectives set.
-1.1.1.1 Monthly report to WCG on all MHS matters by the 15th of the following month (Sinjani report).
-12 12 12 12 Target achieved 1.1 1.1.2 To facilitate effective environmental pollution control through identification, evaluation and/or monitoring to prevent air pollution.
-1.1.2.1 Submission of the annual Air Quality Officer Report to WCG.
-1 1 1 1 Target achieved 1.1.3 To improve the livelihoods of citizens in the Cape Winelands District.
+Strategic Objective One: Creating an environment and forging partnerships that ensure social and economic development of all communities, including the empowerment of the poor in the Cape Winelands District ı 202 7/2023 Annual 2022/2023 Annual Target and Performance PDO no. Outcome Indicator KPI no. Key Performance Indicator 2021/2022 Target 2021/2022 Actual Annual Target Annual Actual Comments 1.1.1 To administer an effective environmental health management system, in order to achieve the environmental health objectives, set.
+1.1.1.1 Monthly Report to PGWC on all MHS matters by the 15th of the following month (Sinjani report).
+12 12 12 12 Target achieved 1.1.2 To facilitate effective environmental pollution control through identification, evaluation and/or monitoring to prevent air pollution.
+1.1.2.1 Submission of the annual Air Quality Officer Report to PGWC. - - 1 1 Target achieved 7: 1.1.3 To improve the livelihoods of citizens in the Cape Winelands District.
 1.1.3.1 Number of water and/or sanitation subsidies granted to citizens in the Cape Winelands District.
-20 15 20 14 Performance comments: Target underachieved.
+20 15 20 14 Performance Comments: Target underachieved.
 Water and Sanitation Subsidy claims are declining as a result of approved applicants' failure to complete their building projects, which has a direct impact on the proposed targets.
-Corrective measures: To rectify the process, more follow-up calls will be made and we will attempt to do reallocation earlier to landowners who will be in a position to install additional units.
+Corrective measures: To rectify the process, more follow up calls will be made and we will attempt to do re-allocation earlier to landowners who will be in a position to install additional units.
 1.2 1.2.1 To coordinate an effective disaster management division in order to achieve the disaster management objectives set.
 1.2.1.1 Number of bi-annual Disaster Management Advisory Forums held.
-2 2 2 2 Target achieved 1.3.1 Effective planning and coordination of specialised firefighting services.
+2 2 2 2 Target achieved 1.3.1 Effective planning and co-ordination of specialized firefighting services.
 1.3.1.1 Pre-fire season and post-fire season reports submitted to Council for consideration for approval.
-2 2 2 2 Target achieved 1.3 1.3.2 Build firefighting capacity.
-1.3.2.1 Number of officials trained by the CWDM Fire Services Academy.
-20 22 40 201 Performance comments: Target overachieved.
+2 2 2 2 Target achieved.
+1.3 1.3.2 Build fire-fighting capacity.
+1.3.2.1 Number of the officials trained by the CWDM Fire Services Academy.
+20 22 20 201 Performance Comments: Target overachieved.
 More officials registered than anticipated.
-1.4 1.4.1 To fulfil a coordinating role in terms of town and regional planning within the Cape Winelands District.
+4.1 1.4.1 To fulfil a coordinating role in terms of town and regional planning within the Cape Winelands District.
 1.4.1.1 Annual review of CWDM's SDF, submitted to Council for consideration for approval.
-1 1 0 0 Performance comments: Target adjusted at the Adjustment Budget in February 2023.
+1 1 0 0 Performance Comments: Target adjusted at the Adjustment Budget in February 2023.